 Plant size: 3 gal. well rooted plant, about 18" tall with a well developed root system.
 Will likely produce fruit the second season in the ground if given good care.
 Organically grown by Cricket Hill Garden in accordance to CT NOFA Farmer's Pledge.

-When we ship: Our next shipping period is SPRING or FALL 2017.
+When we ship: Our next shipping period is SPRING 2019.
 Order and reserve early.